-With Donald J. Trump now in line to be America’s 45th president (still feels surreal to write that) many are now asking if can bring around the economic change he has promised while on the campaign trail.
-A lot of people voted for him as a change agent and from an economic point of view are hoping he can bring back opportunity to millions of Americans displaced over the last decade following the financial crisis/recession of 2008 and ongoing automation and offshoring of American jobs.
+With Donald J. Trump now America’s 45th president many are now asking if he can bring around the economic change promised while on the campaign trail.
+A lot of people voted for him as a change agent and from an economic point of view at least are hoping he can bring back opportunity to millions of Americans displaced over the last decade following the 2008 financial crisis/recession and ongoing automation and offshoring of American jobs.
 President Obama did enact a large economic stimulus at the start of his Presidency to keep America puttering along following the Global financial crisis, but Americans maybe looking for even more under Trump and a Republican controlled Congress.

 Here are some ideas being floated around from Trump’s official campaign proposals and I will update as more information comes to hand over the next few months.
 If any of these proposals do come to pass and are enacted by Congress, you will start seeing them towards the second half of 2017 and into 2018.